Subscribe to the CT4F Newsletter to stay informed!

 When Liberty Counsel fights against laws protecting minors from "conversion therapy," they're not protecting your parental rights.
 They're protecting the ability of licensed professionals to practice unproven, potentially harmful interventions on vulnerable kids.

+Now those protections are eroding.
 Research consistently shows that approaches attempting to change a young person's orientation or how they see themselves don't work.
 You can't talk someone out of being who they are inside.
-But you can create profound harm in the attempt—anxiety, depression, damaged family relationships, and self-hatred that can follow a person for life.
+But you can create profound harm in the attempt: anxiety, depression, damaged family relationships, and self-hatred that can follow a person for life.

 Liberty Counsel calls these protections "government overreach."
-But protecting children from harmful, ineffective treatments isn't overreach—it's basic consumer protection extended to some of the most vulnerable among us during some of the most consequential moments of their development.
+But protecting children from harmful, ineffective treatments isn't overreach.
+It's basic consumer protection extended to some of the most vulnerable among us during some of the most consequential moments of their development.
+And the Supreme Court's ruling has made that protection harder to enforce.

 The Broader Threat to All Families

 Liberty Counsel's legal strategies don't just affect families with kids who are struggling with questions about who they are.
-The precedents they're trying to set would give licensed professionals unprecedented power to practice virtually any intervention behind closed doors, calling it "religious liberty" or "free speech."
+The precedents being set, now reinforced by Chiles v.
+Salazar, give licensed professionals broader power to practice virtually any intervention behind closed doors, calling it "religious liberty" or "free speech."

-Do we want a future where a therapist could promote ending a pregnancy based on personal beliefs rather than medical best practices—and call it protected speech?
+Do we want a future where a therapist could promote any personal belief to your child under the protection of "free speech"?
 Where counselors could actively encourage deeply harmful behaviors and claim religious freedom?
 Where the therapeutic relationship, built on trust and professional standards, becomes whatever ideology the practitioner happens to hold?

-That's the world Liberty Counsel is fighting to create.
-And they're using families like yours—families seeking guidance during difficult times—as the vehicle to get there.
+That's the world Liberty Counsel has been fighting to create.
+And after this ruling, they're closer to it than they've ever been.
+They're using families like yours, families seeking guidance during difficult times, as the vehicle to get there.

 Main Takeaway For Those Seeking Support For The Child They Love